Basicprogrammer10/connorcode-writing/afire/afire-update-6.md

 - Fix Logger middleware always appending ? to the path.
 It would previously return '?' if there was no query, its now ''.
 - Don't consider sockets closing to be an error (only printed in debug tracing)
 - Mild performance improvements in the path matcher with catch-all routes

+## The Future

+// TODO: touch on how some of the goals from the previous 'the future' section are going and outline some more hopes for the future (optional body loading + more frequent smaller releases)

 ## Conclusion